trdroid/Android-Examples/_misc/Android-Studio-Shortcuts/SHORTCUTS.md

 **SmartType code completion after new**

 The SmartType code completion may be used after the new keyword, to instantiate an object of the expected type.
 For example, type *new* and press Ctrl+Shift+Space

+**Renaming**

+You can easily rename your classes, methods and variables with automatic correction of all places where they are used.
+To try it, place the caret at the symbol you want to rename, and press Shift+F6 (Refactor | Rename).
+Type the new name in the popup window that appears, or select one of the suggested names, and press Enter.